ntjandra/memfault-docs/README.md

 - Link to other pages where applicable.
 - Add [keywords](https://docusaurus.io/docs/seo) front matter in order to build up SEO.
 - Improve maintainability by using absolute paths instead of relative paths for images.

-### Maintainence Mentions
-- I wasn't sure if there were more casual tags.

-### Maybe?
-- Create a new post under `blog/` using the existing filename conventions.
-Copy the header from an existing post and give it a nice title.